sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 }
 ```

-This assumes that your LaTeX project's home directory looks like this:
+This assumes that your $\LaTeX$ project's home directory looks like this:

 ```bash
 LaTeX_project